What is a Chargeback?

 Merchants who receive a chargeback that they believe is unfounded have the right to contest the case.
 To do so, they’ll first need to submit a rebuttal letter to argue their case, along with a number of supporting documents and pieces of evidence.
 Exactly what evidence they’ll need will depend on the exact reason code associated with the chargeback.

 When a merchant contests a cardholder chargeback, it then enters representment.
-During this process, the merchant provides information regarding the transaction and why they believe that transaction was legitimate.
+During this process, the merchant provides information about the transaction and explains why they believe it was legitimate.

 The merchant works with their sales department and/or their chargeback management company to build a dispute package that outlines the evidence and attempts to convince the issuing bank according to that bank’s guidelines.